 So, to hold a package is rather easy.
 But what to do when you want to unhold this package in order to get it updated again?
 If we use our vlc package from the example above again, the command to unhold and make a package available for an update with APT looks like this:

 Again, the same command with the exact same result in Aptitude does look like this:

 But why to hold a package anyway?

 Of course there are many other reasons why holding a package is a useful and a needed feature.
 You can also do this with a graphical solution like Synaptics.
-However, the console way of holding a package is much more easier and faster (IMHO) 😉
+However, the console way of block package updates is much more easier and faster (IMHO) 😉